montao/vault-for-redis/README.md

 Users and services need the password stored in Vault to authenticate to your Redis.)
 Vault is a secrets manager that can safely store secrets needed by infrastructure services and applications (e.g., database credentials) and even inject it into other services.

+## Overview of steps

+1/ As deployment target: I’ve chosen docker compose.
+The advantages are its relative simplicity and availability for CI/CD pipeline testing.
+The docker engine can be run locally, and the script is provided to start two docker containers, one for Redis and one for Vault.

+2/ As a service to inject the secrets to, I’ve chosen Redis.
+The
+- What are the benefits/shortcomings of your service’s security parameter?

+3/ The Vault instance can be started from the script named run.sh in dev mode.

+4/ When the instance is started, it generates credentials.
+This script is named entrypoint.sh

+5/ The credentials are injected into Redis and are updateable in Vault.
+The test is named ./run-tests.sh

+7/ The PKI engine is initiated in entrypoint.sh, but is incomplete at this time of writing.

 ### Usage
 Start a vault-dev instance and a redis instance by running ``app/run.sh``.
 View logs by ``docker-compose logs -f``.